ncatlab/nlab-content/pages/6/5/1/0/10156/content.md

 +-- {: .num_remark}
 ###### Remark

-Compare this invariance of the form of the connection to the invariance of the form of its [[curvature]] in remark \ref{K&#228;hlerFormIsInvariant} above.
+Compare this invariance of the form of the connection to the invariance of the form of its [[curvature]] in remark \ref{KaehlerFormIsInvariant} above.

 =--